 - Entomologist Christy Bills and mammologist Eric Rickart in conversation with poets Lance Larsen and Kimberly Johnson (10/24);

-- A reading at SLCPL by poets Alison Deming, Kate Coles, and Paisley Rekdal (12/5).
+- A reading at SLCPL by poets Alison Deming, Katharine Coles, and Paisley Rekdal (12/5).

 The poet-scientist pairings continue in April 2019:

-- Native Voices with Lisbeth Louderback, Cynthia Wilson and Orlando White (4/18);
+- Native Sustenance with anthropologist Lisbeth Louderback, Indigeous food expert Cynthia Wilson, and poet Orlando White (4/18);

-- River Walk with Paisley Rekdal and Brian Tonetti of the Seven Canyons Trust (5/16).
+- River Walk with Utah Poet Laureate Paisley Rekdal and Jordan River Commission project manager Brian Tonetti (5/16).

 Alison Hawthorne Deming is the visiting Poet-in-Residence in Milwaukee.
 Deming is the author of 9 books of poetry and 4 nonfiction books, including a collaboration with Stephen Strom, a renowned professor of astrophysics.
 She was a lead Poet-in-Residence for Poets House’s Language of Conservation, a program featuring environmental-themed poetry installations in zoos and public libraries that aimed to deepen understanding of the natural world and environmental science.